• Skip to primary navigation

 Instructions

-• Place flour in a sealable container and season with salt and pepper to taste.
-Roll chicken drumsticks in flour until evenly coated on all sides.
-You can also close the lid of the container to shake the chicken until coated.
+• Place the flour in a sealable container and season with salt and pepper to taste.
+Add the chicken drumsticks and roll to coat evenly on all sides, or secure the lid and shake until fully coated.

-• Pour canola oil onto a nonstick cookie sheet.
-Move the pan around to spread out the oil.
+• Pour the oil onto a nonstick baking sheet, tilting the pan to evenly coat the surface.

-• Lay floured drumsticks on pan, alternating their direction to fit more.
-Roll the drumsticks around in the oil until coated on every side.
+• Arrange the floured drumsticks on the pan, alternating their direction to fit more evenly.
+Roll them in the oil until coated on all sides.

-• Bake for 30 minutes, flipping halfway through.
-Additionally, you may need to use the Broiler on Low for 3-5 minutes per side to encourage further browning.
-Meanwhile, make the Homemade Sticky Finger Sauce.
+• Bake for 30 minutes, flipping the drumsticks halfway through.
+You may need to broil on low for 3–5 minutes per side to encourage extra browning.

-• Pour mixture into a medium-sized saucepan and place over medium heat.
-Stir frequently while waiting for the mixture to steam.
+• Pour the sauce mixture into a medium saucepan and place over medium heat.
+Stir frequently as it begins to steam.

-• Bring to a simmer, stirring constantly for 1-3 minutes.
-It will thicken before your eyes.
-Be sure the burner isn't set too high or else the honey could crystallize.
+• Bring the sauce to a simmer, stirring constantly for 1 to 3 minutes.
+It will thicken quickly, so keep the heat medium-low to prevent the honey from crystallizing.

-• Once the chicken's internal temperature reads at least 160 F, remove from oven.
+• Once the chicken reaches an internal temperature of at least 160°F, remove it from the oven.

-• Use tongs to transfer drumsticks into a large mixing bowl.
-Pour half or ¾ of the sauce overtop of the chicken.
-Shake the bowl or use the tongs to toss the chicken, rolling them each around several times until well-coated.
-The sauce will be thick at this point, but not as sticky as it will become.
+• Use tongs to transfer the drumsticks into a large mixing bowl.
+Pour half to three-quarters of the sauce over the chicken.
+Toss the drumsticks in the bowl, turning each several times with tongs until well coated.
+The sauce will be thick but not yet as sticky as it will become.

-• Serve with celery, ranch, a baked potato or your choice of typical wing sides.
-Serve any extra unused sticky sauce along with the wings, or refrigerate and use within 3 days.
+• Serve the drumsticks with celery, ranch, a baked potato, or your favorite wing sides.
+Serve any leftover sticky sauce alongside the chicken, or store it in the fridge and use within 5 days.

 Click here to add your own private notes.